 When shopping for the fixtures and appliances you'll be installing in your new home, make sure to think about both the initial and long-term cost.
-Less efficient appliances may be cheaper up front, but be more expensive when lifetime energy costs are taken into account.
+Less efficient appliances may be cheaper up front, but be more expensive when lifetime energy usage is taken into account.

-Low-flow water fixtures – Low-flow shower heads, toilets and other water fixtures can help reduce hot and cold water usage, saving your money on your water and gas bills.
+Low-flow water fixtures: Low-flow shower heads, toilets and other water fixtures can help reduce hot and cold water usage, saving your money on your water and gas bills.
 Ask your plumber for recommendations that will provide the right balance of comfort and efficiency.

 When looking for the right air conditioner or heat pump, pay close attention to the SEER rating of each unit.
-Trane central air conditioners are available up to 21.00 SEER, and heat pumps go as high as 20.00 SEER.
+Trane central air conditioners are available up to 22 SEER, and heat pumps go as high as 21 SEER.
 Gas furnaces are rated based on the percentage of the natural gas is burned on average (AFUE); Trane gas furnace efficiency can be as high as 97.3% AFUE.

 If you're interesting in maximizing your new home's energy efficiency, call your local Trane comfort Specialist today.
 Our dealers will make sure you find an energy-efficient HVAC system that fits your home's layout and your construction budget.